cupid-ide/cupid/nuopcdocs/idea.rst

 so a simple file-based comparison will be sufficient.

 We also provide tools to help you check whether your cap is NUOPC-compliant.
-These tools will be discussed in the Testing section.
+More information is provided in the :ref:`runcapwithdriver` and :ref:`validatecap` sections.